 Does a bike pump work on a car tire?

 In short, yes you can inflate an automobile tire with a bike pump.
 A bike pump is one that sits on the floor, has a plunger that goes up and down, and is normally used to fill bike tires to between 20 and 110 psi.
 Most of the time they can pump up a bicycle tire in less than a minute.

 However, there are a few considerations to keep in mind since not just any ol’ bike pump will work for this task.
 This includes the target pressure of your car’s tires, the type of pump you have, the current tire pressure, and if it’s a slow or fast leak.

-The goal, if you’re faced with using a bike pump to pump up a car tire, is to fill the tire just enough to be able to get to a tire shop or repair facility – and do it fast enough to justify not just putting the spare on.
+If you’re faced with using a bike pump to pump up a car tire, the goal is to fill the tire just enough to get to a tire shop or repair facility – and do it fast enough to justify not just putting the spare on.

 You can check for the tire’s target pressure by looking in two places.
 This should be noted on either the wall of the tire or inside the driver’s door.
-There should be important information listed in a chart on a sticker on the door.
+Important information should be listed in a chart on a sticker on the door.
 It will give the proper tire pressure for both the rear and front tires.

 Pay close attention to the units that are used in this as you don’t want to use the wrong unit of measurement when inflating them.
 It will either be measured in PSI (pounds per square inch), Bar (imperial) or kPa (kilo Pascals – metric).

 You’ll need a specific type of pump for this purpose.
 There are two common valve types on bikes – Schrader & Presta.